DEAR MISS MANNERS: Was it tacky of me to throw my own birthday party?

-It is not that mean old Miss Manners expects you to spend your birthday sulking along.
-But there is a subtle -- and nevertheless crucial -- difference between wanting to celebrate with your friends and instructing your friends to celebrate you.
+It is not that Miss Manners expects you to spend your birthday sulking along.
+But there is a subtle difference between wanting to celebrate with your friends, and instructing your friends to celebrate you.

 By all means, throw a party, if that is what you wish, but then behave like a host.
 That means planning it for the enjoyment of the guests, not just the fulfillment of your own preferences.
 It also means paying for the refreshments.

 A particularly gracious touch would be refraining from calling it a birthday party, so that guests do not feel obliged to bring presents.

 DEAR MISS MANNERS: Is it appropriate to give a widower my phone number?
 His wife died three months ago after being ill for several years.
 We are in our 60s and belong to the same club, but rarely have the opportunity to talk.
 I would like to get to know him better, and if things go well, spend some time together when appropriate.